jpadie/node-red-virtual-matter-devices/README.md

 ### Water valves and pumps

-Water valves and pumps are supported.
+Water valves are supported.
+Pumps are a work in progress.

 ### Pluggable Devices

 On/Off plugs and dimmable plugs are supported
-Energy monitoring will be added to these in the coming weeks.
+Energy monitoring is supported by this project but not currently supported by the main commercial controller ecosystems.

 ## HVAC Devices

 Air Purifiers, Fans and Thermostats* are supported.

-*Thermostat schedules are a work in progress and will be implemented when fully supported by Matter and by the more popular ecosystems.
+Thermostat schedules are a work in progress and will be implemented when fully supported by Matter and by the more popular ecosystems.
+In the meantime you can easily emulate schedules in node-red.

 ## Closure Devices